Is NIS the Right Fit?

 - NIS is a community school based in a residential neighborhood on the outskirts of Nagoya.
 This is great if you enjoy living a suburban life (i.e. near a big city but in a quieter neighborhood and with easy access to the countryside/mountains on weekends).
 However, if you are looking to live in a buzzing metropolis and are most at home in downtown New York, Shanghai, Paris or Rio, this is probably not a good fit!
 Some staff do live in the downtown area and bus/drive in – but you will need to be comfortable with a long commute!

 If, having digested all this, NIS still feels right to you - and we hope it does - please keep checking for job openings and send in your application to firstname.lastname@example.org.
 Applications should initially be in the form of a simple letter and CV.
 Should NIS feel that this is a potential fit, you will be invited to apply using our formal application form.

 Thank you for considering NIS!

 School Development Plan

-The NIS School Development Plan ("SDP”) is a multi-year action plan which represents a synthesis of the various goals and tasks that were identified in the CIS and WASC self-study and final team report, the various PYP, MYP and DP authorization/validation processes and our own strategic planning initiative.
+The NIS School Development Plan ("SDP”) is a multi-year action plan which represents a synthesis of the goals and tasks that were identified in the most recent CIS and WASC self-study and final team report, the various PYP, MYP and DP authorization/validation processes and our own planning.
 These are the key areas of focus which, if comprehensively addressed, will ensure that we can deliver our mission.
-The 2020-21 SDP can be downloaded below.
+The 2021-22 SDP can be downloaded below.